-5.9 Compiled Stack Operation
+5.7 Compiled Stack Operation

 A compiler can either take advantage of the hardware stack contained on a device, or produce code which uses a compiled stack for parameter passing between functions and auto variables.
 Temporary variables used by a function may also be allocated space in the auto area.
 (Temporary variables with names like btemp, wtemp or ltemp are not examples of such variables.
-These variables are treated more like registers, although they may be allocated memory.)
+These variables are treated more like registers, although they may be are allocated memory.)
 A compiled stack consists of fixed memory areas that are usable by each function's auto and parameter variables.
 When a compiled stack is used, functions are not re-entrant since local variables in each function will use the same fixed area of memory every time the function is invoked.
+Compilers such as PICC, 6805 and Arclite use compiled stacks.
+The 8051 compiler uses a compiled stack in small and medium memory models only.

 Fundamental to the compiled stack is the call graph which defines a tree-like hierarchy indicating the structure of function calls.
 The call graph consists of one or more call trees which are defined by the program.
 Each tree has a root function, which is typically not called by the program, but which is executed via other means.
 The function main is an example of a root function.
 Interrupt functions are another.
 The term main-line code means any code that is executed, or may be executed, by a function that appears under the main root in the call graph.
-See Section 5.10.2.2 for detailed information on the call graph which is displayed in the map file.
+See Section 5.11.1 for detailed information on the call graph which is displayed in the map file.